Timeline of slayings of 4 women in Winnipeg, demands to search a landfill for remains

 May 2, 2024 — A judge rules Skibicki’s trial will be heard by a jury.
 The defence had argued jurors could be biased because of pretrial publicity.

-May 6, 2024 — Lawyers for Skibicki say he admits to killing the four women but is not criminally responsible because of mental illness.
+May 6, 2024 — Lawyers for Skibicki say he admits to killing the four women but is asking to be found not criminally responsible because of mental illness.
 The Crown says due to complexities with the defence the trial can proceed without the jury.

 The Canadian Press